-Kim Libreri explains that “Initially we used the kodak stuff – ultimately found that the Michael Black published oflow algorithms were better. and so Dan Piponi as Senior software eng. and George Borshukov were tasked with writing new oflow tools “we hired George out of college to work on WDMC…Dan and George developed the oflow warper, which allowed geometry of a scene to be overlayed on the live action and then one could warp it based on what the oflow showed happened.
-“You’d place the geometry on the scene based on the LIDAR scan …and the oflow would warp the geometry to match as the camera moved…” explains Libreri.
+Kim Libreri explains that “initially we used the Kodak stuff – ultimately found that the Michael Black published oflow algorithms were better.”
+Dan Piponi as senior software engineer and George Borshukov were tasked with writing new oflow tools.
+“We hired George out of college to work on WDMC…Dan and George developed the oflow warper, which allowed geometry of a scene to be overlayed on the live action and then one could warp it based on what the oflow showed happened.
+“You’d place the geometry on the scene based on the LIDAR scan…and the oflow would warp the geometry to match as the camera moved,” explains Libreri.

 The system that the team invented involved optical flow tracking and particle brush strokes.
-Normally the program gave birth to burst particles and they would track along with the optical flow but importantly “you could re seed the track – to solve the problem of oflow errors,.. once they got wrong – you could birth new paint stokes.” explains Libreri
+Normally the program gave birth to burst particles and they would track along with the optical flow but importantly “you could re-seed the track – to solve the problem of oflow errors, once they got wrong – you could birth new paint stokes,” says Libreri.

-Kim Libreri was the bullet time supervisor, “one of the problems we had was that Larry and Andy (Wachowski) wanted the moves to start very smoothly and dolly into it… the closest you can get between the stills cameras is 7 inches and the first stills camera is next to the film camera and there you have to be like 12 inch apart so having a smooth move is impossible”
+Kim Libreri was the bullet time supervisor.
+“One of the problems we had was that Larry and Andy (Wachowski) wanted the moves to start very smoothly and dolly into it…the closest you can get between the stills cameras is 7 inches and the first stills camera is next to the film camera and there you have to be like 12 inches apart so having a smooth move is impossible.”

 Many of the hardest problems were flickering cameras and 600 frames a sec – a lot of stability problems and colour problems- not related to oflow.

-The backgrounds of the matrix roof top were done with Virtual Cinematography, – some thing Borshukov suggested when the team got to that point in solving the shot.
+The backgrounds of the Matrix roof top were done with virtual cinematography – something Borshukov suggested when the team got to that point in solving the shot.
 Borshukov had worked under Paul Debevec at Berkley on the “The Campanile Movie” and knew the technique well.
-Libreri points out that the press are fond of telling the story that he and John Gaeta saw this Debevec landmark film at Siggraph and therefore ‘found the solution’ to the bullet time backgrounds at Siggraph – but in reality George was already on their team since WDMC and just suggested Virtual Cinematography.
-They had looked at many options to solved the backgrounds, Libreri points out they could have filmed the backgrounds with models or motion control – but they would have been hard to film.
-According to Libreri it was during the initial matrix bullet time tests that “John coined the phase UCAP… He wanted to do this universal capture, he wanted to plonk down up to 10 cameras and could interpolate from any camera to do full 3D reconstruction of the scene, the actor and the environment around them, from any angle”, this would be the basis of the next huge advance the team would make as they moved from the Matrix to doing the 2 sequels.
+Libreri points out that the press are fond of telling the story that he and John Gaeta saw this Debevec landmark film at Siggraph and therefore ‘found the solution’ to the bullet time backgrounds at SIGGRAPH – but in reality George was already on their team since WDMC and just suggested virtual cinematography.
+They had looked at many options to solve the backgrounds, Libreri points out they could have filmed the backgrounds with models or motion control – but they would have been hard to film.
+According to Libreri it was during the initial Matrix bullet time tests that “John coined the phase UCAP.
+He wanted to do this universal capture, he wanted to plonk down up to 10 cameras and could interpolate from any camera to do full 3D reconstruction of the scene, the actor and the environment around them, from any angle.”
+This would be the basis of the next huge advance the team would make as they moved from the Matrix to doing the two sequels.

 Away from the Matrix films, 1999 was also the year the 5D SloMo spark was released.

-5D showed Cyborg shown At NAB 1999 for the first time, to an extremely positive reception.
+5D showed Cyborg at NAB 1999 for the first time to an extremely positive reception.
 Although the company would later fail, it was not due to the strengths or weaknesses of 5D’s product line.